 - cruciferous vegetables, including broccoli, cabbage, and cauliflower

 - dairy products

 - some fiber supplements

 - legumes, a group that includes beans and lentils

-Keeping a food diary can help a person to identify trigger foods.
-Some, like artificial sweeteners, may be easy to cut out of the diet.
+Keeping a food diary can help identify trigger foods.

 11. Take peppermint supplements